-- Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer. - 1.
-Loosen the handle knobs until you can move the upper handle freely.
+- Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer. - Loosen the handle knobs until you can move the upper handle freely.

-2. Fold the handle to the fully forward position as shown in Figure 27.
+2. Fold the handle forward either to the vertical position or the fully forward position as shown in Figure 30.